ecmwf/metview-python/docs/grib.rst

       Here we compute the averages over longitude strips bounded by 30N and 30S, in 5 degree intervals around the globe.
 The result for each field in ``fs`` is vector of 73 values (in this case values for 0 and 360 are duplicated values).
 Each value returned (representing the average at longitude Lon) is the average of non-missing values in those grid points whose longitude coordinate is between Lon-2.5 and Lon+2.5 (2.5 is 5/2), in the strip between 30N and 30S.

+.. py:function:: bearing (fs, lat, lon)
-.. py:function:: bearing (fs, ref_lat_or_coords, [ref_lon])
+.. py:function:: bearing (fs, coords)
+   :noindex:

-   Computes the bearing for each grid point with reference to the given location.
+   Computes the bearing for each grid point in ``'fs`` with reference to the given location.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :param ref_lat_or_coords: latitude of the reference point or coordinates of the reference point as [lat, lon]
+   :param lat: latitude of the reference point
-   :type ref_lat_or_coords: float or list
+   :type lat: float
-   :param float ref_lon: longitude of the reference point
+   :param lon: longitude of the reference point
+   :type lon: float
+   :param coords: coordinates of the reference point as [lat, lon]
+   :type coords: list
    :rtype: :class:`Fieldset`

-   The bearing is the angle between the Northward meridian going through the reference point and the great circle connecting the reference point and the given gridpoint.
+   The **bearing** is the angle between the Northward meridian going through the reference point and the great circle connecting the reference point and the given gridpoint.
 It is measured in degrees clockwise from North.
 If a gridpoint is located on the same latitude as the reference point the bearing is regarded constant: it is either 90° (East) or 270° (West).
 If the gridpoint is co-located with the reference point the bearing is set to a missing value.
 The reference location should be specified in degrees.

 .. py:function:: base_date(fs)

    Returns the base dates (including the time components) of the given fields.
-If ``fs`` has only one field, a date is returned; otherwise a list of dates is returned.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
    :rtype: datetime.datetime or list of datetime.datetime objects

+   If ``fs`` has only one field, a date is returned; otherwise a list of dates is returned.

+.. py:function:: bitmap(fs, value)
-.. py:function:: bitmap(fs, value_or_field)
+.. py:function:: bitmap(fs, field)
+   :noindex:

    Returns a copy of ``fs`` with zero or more of its values replaced with the GRIB missing value indicator.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :param value_or_field: bitmap value or bitmap fieldset
+   :param value: bitmap value
-   :type value_or_field: float or :class:`Fieldset`
+   :type value_or_field: float
+   :param field: bitmap fieldset
+   :type field: :class:`Fieldset`
    :rtype: :class:`Fieldset`

    The behaviour of :func:`bitmap` depends on the arguments:

-   * if ``value_or_field`` is a number any value being equal to it is replaced with the missing value indicator in ``fs``.
+   * if ``value`` is specified any value being equal to it is replaced with the missing value indicator in ``fs``.
-   * if ``value_or_field`` is a :class:`Fieldset` with the same number of fields as ``fs`` the result takes the arrangement of missing values from ``value_or_field``.
+   * if ``field`` is specified with the same number of fields as ``fs`` the result takes the arrangement of missing values from ``field``.
-   * if ``value_or_field`` contains only one field the arrangement of missing values from that field are copied into all fields of the output fieldset.
+   * if ``field`` contains only one field the arrangement of missing values from that field are copied into all fields of the output fieldset.

    See also :func:`nobitmap`.

-.. py:function:: cos(fs)
+.. .. py:function:: cos(fs)

+..
 Returns the fieldset of the cosine of ``fs`` at each grid point.
 Input values must be in radians.
 Missing values are retained, unaltered by the calculation.

-   :param fs: input fieldset
+..    :param fs: input fieldset
-   :type fs: :class:`Fieldset`
+..    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

 .. py:function:: coslat(fs)